 Duncan pauses for a moment.
 “Have you ever seen that episode of the Simpsons where Homer finds he’s got a brother who owns a car company, and he gets [Homer] to make the car and it’s awful?
 In the back of my mind, I was constantly thinking ‘Oh god, what if it ends up like that?'”
 Duncan goes on to explain how, in his quest to make the paints as good as possible and avoid his Simpsons-induced nightmare, he would constantly go back and forth with the paint chemists, trying out different formulas in order to try and ensure his paints were perfect.
 “It wasn’t until much later on I found out I’d picked the most expensive combinations of things!” he admits.

-“It’s part of the licencing agreement that everything that comes out has to be approved by us,” Duncan says – referring to himself and Roger.
+“It’s part of the licencing agreement that everything that comes out a to be approved by us,” Duncan says – referring to himself and Roger.
 “I also insist on trying to get as much feedback as possible from all the people at Trans Atlantis and everybody involved around [the paints project] – even my wife plays around with the paints and tells me what she things about things.”
 This is crucially important to Duncan: “Whilst we get the final say, I know I can be wrong about things so I want everyone to get involved.
 I think it’s the best way of doing it, and we try and do it in the most honest way we can as well.”

 The Wave 1 Kickstarter dropped right before the Covid-19 pandemic – which undoubtedly placed huge burdens on you and the Trans Atlantis Games team.
 How did you manage the development of your Wave 1 Kickstarter whilst simultaneously battling with the challenges posed by Covid?